ckuelker/quick-guide-en-us/DevOps/Daemons/nginx.md

 aptitude install nginx
 ```

 [Nginx] is already serving pages.
-More precisely one page.
+One page, to be exact.
 A welcome page.
 Look
-at
+at the URL:

 ```
     http://127.0.0.1/